alice-biometrics/lume/README.md

 ```

-If you want to save your lume file in another folder or change the name, you can do it with the Environment Variable `LUME_CONFIG_FILENAME`.
+In case you want to change the name of the lume configuration file or just store in another folder, please use `LUME_CONFIG_FILENAME` environment variable.

 ```console
 >> export LUME_CONFIG_FILENAME=examples/lume-sample.yml; lume -h